jw145506/wamsley/index.markdown

 I am currently a Visiting Assistant Professor in the Linguistics Department at the University of Rochester.
 My research interests (broadly) include semantics, pragmatics, morphology, and language documentation.

-Specifically, my research investigates semantic and pragmatic concepts such as deixis, reference, and information structure, and how these linguistic properties are represented in the grammar of a language, often through morphological and syntactic means.
+Specifically my research investigates semantic and pragmatic concepts such as deixis, reference, and information structure, and how these linguistic properties are represented in the grammar of a language, often through morphological and syntactic means.
 To conduct my research, I study things like nominal and verbal morphology, demonstratives, definite articles, and pronouns.
 I prefer to make use of primary data obtained in collaboration with fluent speakers of languages while at the same time grounding my investigations in formal linguistic theory.
 I am also a founding member of the Chin Languages Research Project at Indiana University in Bloomington.
 Learn more about that project [here](https://www.chinlanguages.org/)